CirclesEntropy/blackpaper/README.md

 #### Social Media Moderation

 With the decadence of platforms like Facebook, we see that there is a need to have social media platforms that bring back the joy of interacting with one's trusted peers online.
 Protocols like Scuttlebutt and ActivityPub prove that alternatives are possible that strive for distributed architectures and are people-focused.
-Leveraging the anonymity of trust graph data  we can enabe new modes of decentralized content moderation without compromising on privacy.
+Leveraging the anonymity of trust graph data  we can enable new modes of decentralized content moderation without compromising on privacy.

 #### Spam Protection

 Circles Entropy can be useful in preventing spam or unwanted messages from being sent through a communication network.
 This is particularly so for email filtering and in preventing unwanted messages on a messaging app.
 Email filtering is an essential feature for modern email clients and is used to prevent spam and malicious emails from reaching the user's inbox.
 Traditional email filtering approaches rely on sender reputation or content analysis, which can be ineffective against sophisticated spamming techniques.
 Circles Entropy  can be used to create a more secure and privacy-preserving email filtering system.

 ## Conclusion

 Today, the mechanics and incentives of the technological landscape are shaped by a business model based on trusting a third party with potentially-sensitive data.
 Current technological imaginations posit that data exploitation is a necessary precondition for accessing services online, with the alternative being having no services at all.

+Powerful entities continue to leave no stone unturned to indulge in a debauched degeneration of the human identity to "just some data" that may be circulated, manipulated and used for malicious purposes with impunity.
 The question appears as one between utility opposed to privacy, one between transparency versus anonymity, between the public and the private spheres of life.
 This, we think, is a false binary choice perpetrated by the logic upon which technology is conceived today.

-Circles Entropy points towards an autonomous technological imagination where people are able to trust and interact with each other knowing there is no third party watching.
+Circles Entropy points towards an autonomous technological imagination where people are able to trust and interact with each other knowing there is no third party watching, where they are not seen as data to be exploited but as a co-creators of their own worlds.